Israel - Desert Wildlife Program

 Accommodations: volunteers will stay in a basic apartment on the reserve (see photos).
 This can give the chance for volunteers to experience the nightlife on the reserve including night safaris and feeds.
-Volunteers need to provide their own linens, sleeping bags, or blankets, according to the season.

 Food: there is an equipped kitchen for volunteers to use, including a gas stove, and mineral water tap.

 Food is not provided, however volunteers will have the chance to go grocery shopping once a week; there is also a kiosk to buy snacks on the reserve (budget around $50 per week for food).

 Internet: internet available on shared computer. wifi available as well.